openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-ability.md

 **Possible Causes**

-The specified application for quick fix rollback has an ongoing quick fix task.
+The target application for quick fix rollback has an ongoing quick fix task.

 **Resolution Steps**

 Wait for the quick fix task to complete.

-## 16300004 Specified Observer Does Not Exist
+## 16300004 Specified Observer Not Found

 **Error Message**

-Observer not found.
+observer not found.

 **Error Description**

-This error code is returned when the listener does not exist.
+This error code is returned when the specified observer does not exist.

 **Possible Causes**

-The current listener does not exist or has been unregistered.
+The observer does not exist or has been unregistered.

 **Resolution Steps**

-Check for duplicate listener unregistration.
+Check for duplicate observer unregistration.

-## 16300005 Specified Bundle Information Does Not Exist
+## 16300005 Specified Bundle Information Not Found

 **Error Message**